cartalyst/stripe/usage/cards.md

 ### Attaching credit cards

-Attach a new credit card to the user.
+Attach a new credit card to the entity.

 ```php
 $token = Input::get('stripeToken');